Ninja-Squad/ninja-squad.github.com/_posts/2015-03-03-quizzie-announcement.md

 You can embed a quiz in your own web page or blog, for free.

-You can keep your quiz private and use it in your training, with your colleagues or friends, for 1.5€: the price of a coffee.
+You can keep your quiz private and use it in your trainings, with your colleagues or friends, for 1.5€: the price of a coffee.

 You can [use Markdown](https://quizzie.io/quizzes/50305/markdown---how-to-improve-the-look-of-your-quizzes) and thus embed images, code, quotes, etc. in the quizzes.
 You can also embed YouTube videos and Deezer track previews, if you like blind tests or want to provide a video explanation